Donna Troy: Justice League

 The build-up to Donna's recruitment begins when she volunteers to help Mikaal Tomas and Congorilla track down the supervillain Prometheus.
 She accompanies them to the JLA Watchtower alongside Starfire and Animal Man, only to discover that Red Arrow has been mutilated by Prometheus.
 During the ensuing battle, Donna is impaled through the wrists, but frees herself.
-Prometheus projects a hologram around her, causing Green Arrow to shoot her in the leg, which somehow penetrates her super-tough skin and causes her to fall unconscious.
-She takes down Prometheus after he defeats the rest of the team, rips off his helmet, and starts beating him brutally, but the Shade stops her.
+Prometheus projects a hologram around her, causing Green Arrow to shoot her in the leg, which penetrates her skin and causes her to fall unconscious.
+She takes down Prometheus after he defeats the rest of the team, rips off his helmet, and starts beating him brutally, but Shade stops her.
 Unfortunately, the villain destroys Star City via a teleportation device.

-During the Blackest Night crossover, Donna has a horrific encounter with her deceased son Robert and husband Terry, revived as undead beings by the Black Lantern Corps.
+During Blackest Night, Donna encounters her deceased son Robert and husband Terry, revived as undead beings by the Black Lantern Corps.
 She is bitten by Robert, becoming "infected" by the Black Lantern's power.
 Donna, along with Superboy, Kid Flash, Wonder Woman, Green Lantern (Hal Jordan) and several other resurrected heroes, began to be targeted by Nekron, the being responsible for the Black Lanterns.
 Donna's previous status as a deceased allowed for her to be transformed into a Black Lantern.
 However, unlike the other heroes, Donna was converted by being infected with the Black Lantern's power rather than having a ring forced on her.
 Donna is freed by the power of white light.

 In the aftermath of this, Donna is told by Wonder Woman that she could benefit from being a part of the JLA.
 To that end, she officially joins the team, even recruiting Cyborg, Dick Grayson (now Batman), and Starfire as well.
-Donna remains with the League and battles such foes as Superwoman, Wonder Woman's counterpart from the Crime Syndicate of Amerika, and the demonic entity Eclipso.
+Donna remains with the League and battles such foes as Superwoman and Eclipso.
 Donna eventually resigns from the team after coming to peace with her inner turmoil, and Dick disbands the team shortly after.